Shawn Spears: SmackDown (2017–2019)

-All Elite Wrestling
+All Elite Wrestling (2019–2023)

-Early feuds (2019–2020)
+"The Chairman of AEW" (2019–2020)

-Arneill, under his previous name of Shawn Spears, debuted for All Elite Wrestling (AEW) at their inaugural pay-per-view event Double or Nothing, competing in the pre-show Casino Battle Royale.
-He would fail to win, however, as the match was won by Adam Page.
+Arneill, under his previous name of Shawn Spears, debuted for All Elite Wrestling (AEW) at their inaugural pay-per-view event Double or Nothing, competing in the pre-show Casino Battle Royale that Adam Page won.
 In an interview with Sports Illustrated, Spears stated he would be appearing with the promotion going forward.
-His signing would officially be announced on June 12.
-At Fyter Fest in June, Spears established himself as a heel after hitting Cody with a steel chair shot to the top of the head.
-Going forward he would begin calling himself "The Chairman of AEW".
+AEW officially announced his signing on June 12.
+At Fyter Fest in June, Spears established himself as a heel after hitting Cody with a steel chair shot to the top of the head, which legitimately drew blood after a mistake.
+Going forward he began calling himself "The Chairman of AEW".
 At All Out on August 31, Spears unsuccessfully faced Cody in a singles match.
 Leading to All Out, Spears aligned with Tully Blanchard, who began acting as his manager.
-Spears would then start a feud with Joey Janela, after Janela had disrespected Blanchard.
+Spears then started a feud with Joey Janela, after Janela had disrespected Blanchard.
 At Full Gear on November 9, Spears defeated Janela.
 In February 2020, Blanchard and Spears began a campaign to recruit a new tag team partner for Spears.
 However, the angle was soon dropped due to the COVID-19 pandemic.
 Shortly after, Spears was used primarily in a comedic role as he mocked Dustin Rhodes and the Rhodes family in a news report parody segment and challenged Dustin Rhodes to a match at Double or Nothing.
 At Double or Nothing, Spears had his clothes ripped off and was defeated by Dustin Rhodes.

 On the June 3 episode of Dynamite, Blanchard returned and berated Spears for making a joke out of himself at Double or Nothing.
 He then presented him with a black glove, similar to the one worn by Blackjack Mulligan and Ted DiBiase, that can be illegally loaded with a metal slug.
 Spears made his in-ring return on the June 16 edition of Dark wearing the black glove, scoring a submission victory over Lee Johnson after applying the Sharpshooter on Johnson.
 Over the months, Spears claimed victories over various competitors, then knocked them out with his loaded black glove.
 He later disposed of the glove after an interview with AEW commentator Tony Schiavone.
 In October, Spears began a short feud against Scorpio Sky after taunting him several times before his matches.
 On the November 11 episode of Dynamite, Spears defeated Sky, ending their feud.